capstone-2024-T91/Image-Processing-and-NLP-for-Brand-Protection/README.md

 This project aims to detect phishing emails using state-of-the-art NLP and ML algorithms.

+> [!ALERT]
+> This project is still under development.
+The final version will be released soon.

 ## Project Structure

 - **data/**: Contains raw and processed datasets.